Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Introduction

 \textbf{Related work.} The idea of using RL as a model for realistic human decision making is attracting increasing research and development interest for economic and financial simulations \cite{tilbury2022reinforcement,atashbar2022deep}.
 Influential early contributions that sparked interest in this direction were the studies in \cite{johanson2022emergent} and \cite{zheng2022ai}, where deep multi-agent RL was employed to simulate emergent economic behaviours within simplified toy economies.
-Initially, its adoption occurred mostly within the financial sector, where RL was successfully applied to model various trading strategies \cite{ardon2021towards,mascioli2024financial,gao2023deeper,Evans2024}, and has led to the development of specialised open-source platforms \cite{amrouni2021abides,phantom2023}.
+Initially, its adoption occurred mostly within the financial sector, where RL was successfully applied to model trading strategies in different markets \cite{ardon2021towards,mascioli2024financial,gao2023deeper,Evans2024,bacaloni2025natural}, and has led to the development of specialised open-source platforms \cite{amrouni2021abides,phantom2023}.
 In macroeconomics, recent literature has begun exploring RL techniques to extend classic GE frameworks \cite{cook2025reinforcement}.
-For instance, \cite{CurryEtAl2023} and \cite{MiEtAl2023} employ MARL for tax policy optimisation within MARL macroeconomic environments and \cite{dwarakanath2024tax} employ MARL to optimise tax credit strategies.
-In \cite{chen2021deep} and \cite{AtashbarShi2023}, RL is used to solve representative-agent GE models.
-In \cite{hill2021solving}, RL is leveraged to solve a hybrid model that combines features of both macro ABMs and general equilibrium models.
+For instance, \cite{chen2021deep,hinterlang2021optimal} use RL for monetary policy, while \cite{CurryEtAl2023,curry2022analyzing,MiEtAl2023,dwarakanath2024tax} employ MARL for tax policy optimisation.
+In \cite{AtashbarShi2023} and \cite{yang2025structural}, RL is used to solve representative-agent and heterogeneous GE models respectively, while in \cite{hill2021solving} it is leveraged to solve a hybrid model that combines features of both macro ABMs and GE models.
 Parallel studies focused on extending RL with ABMs.
-For instance, in \cite{brusatin2024simulating}, the authors incorporate RL firms within a standard macroeconomic ABM, while in \cite{glielmo2023reinforcement} the authors use RL to enhance the calibration of macro ABMs.
+For instance, in \cite{brusatin2024simulating}, the authors incorporate RL firms within a standard ABM, while in \cite{glielmo2023reinforcement} the authors use RL to enhance the calibration of ABMs.
 In \cite{agrawal2025robust}, RL is used to design robust macroeconomic policies resilient to model misspecification and uncertainty.
 Similarly, \cite{Evans2025} proposes a general framework combining adaptive agent behaviours through RL within ABMs.
 Our work is also related to another line of ongoing research which aims to tackle the curse of dimensionality of GE models with deep learning, but without using RL \citep{fernandez2024taming,fernandez2025deep}.
-Finally, our work can contribute to research studying effects of bounded rationality, typically done without RL, in existing ABMs or GE models \cite{dosi2020rational,asano2021emergent}.
+Finally, our work can contribute to research studying the effects of bounded rationality, typically done without RL, in existing ABMs or GE models \cite{dosi2020rational,asano2021emergent}.